Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Approximate Analysis

-In general, the characteristics of $p(r)$ and $\overline{M}$ depend on the location of the target transmitter.
-To obtain closed-form formulae, we consider three typical locations of the target transmitter instead of considering arbitrary locations of the transmitter: the target transmitter is in the positive direction on the $x$-axis and (A) at the intersection, (B) at the end of the queue, and (C) in the middle of the queue (see Figure~\ref{fig:cases}).
-Since a vehicle at (or near) the intersection is affected by interferences from both directions ($x$- and $y$-axis directions) and queues, the vehicle is expected to have the worst performance, and its performance can be approximated by case (A).
-A vehicle at (or near) the end of the queue is said to be in an intermediate state of vehicles between the queueing and running segments.
-Thus, we approximate it by considering case (B).
-The performance in this case can characterize the traffic heterogeneity at the intersection.
-In case (C), the transmitter is far from both the end of the queue and the street along the $y$-axis.
-Thus, if the queue is sufficiently long, the performance in this case can be approximated as vehicles stopping at even intervals on a 1-d line with infinite length.

-Note that the performance of vehicles at other positions can be estimated by interpolating or extrapolating those in cases (A)--(C) (detailed discussion is given in Section~\ref{subsec-other-pos}).
-Note also that if a vehicle is in $S_{R_x}$ and far from the end of the queue, its performance can be estimated by considering vehicles homogeneously distributed on a 1-d line, i.e., the effect of queues is negligible.
-Thus, we do not consider this simple case in this paper.
-In addition, we can consider the case where the transmitter is in $S_{R_y}$ by combining case (A) and a model with a single street.
+In general, the characteristics of $p(r)$ and $\overline{M}$ depend on the location of the tagged transmitter.
+To obtain approximation formulae, we consider three {\it typical} locations of the transmitter instead of considering arbitrary locations: the tagged transmitter is in the positive part on the $x$-axis and (A) at the intersection, (B) at the end of the queue, and (C) in the middle of the queue (see Figure~\ref{fig:cases}).
+Since a vehicle at (or near) the intersection (case (A)) is affected by interferences from both parts ($x$- and $y$-axes) and queues, it is expected to have the worst performance.
+A vehicle near the end of the queue (case (B)) is said to be in an intermediate state of vehicles between the queuing and running segments.
+In case (C), if the queue is sufficiently long, the performance can be approximated as vehicles stopping at even intervals on a long 1-d line.
+As shown later, the performance of vehicles at other positions in the queue can be estimated by interpolating those in cases (A)--(C) (detailed discussion is in Section~\ref{subsec-other-pos}).
+In addition, we can estimate the other cases where the transmitter is in $S_{R_x}$ or in $S_{R_y}$ and far from the queue by ignoring the effect of the queue and considering vehicles homogeneously distributed on a 1-d line.
 Therefore, we analyze cases (A)--(C) because they characterize the effect of the intersection.